mchmarny/dapr-demos/fan-out/README.md

 sending: {"id":"ef658e1f-a16d-4cc7-99a9-6e17d5542fb8","temperature":66.45935972131686,"humidity":43.77704157682614,"time":1598373740}
 ```

-> You can leave this runnng during the demo, just remmber to stop it on the end to avoid getting charge for the mocked up events.
+> You can leave this running during the demo, just remember to stop it on the end to avoid getting charge for the mocked up events.

 ## Run